Share:

 However, in most cases, there should be a domiciliary parent appointed either by agreement or court ordered.
 Why?
 There could be issues later down the road that you didn’t foresee.
 You don’t want to have to return to court over issues that could easily be resolved with one parent being named domiciliary parent.

-Louisiana Child Custody Attorneys:
+Louisiana Custody Attorneys:

 504-368-2700